nanvel/blog/pages/books.md

 - Learning Python Design Patterns by Gennadiy Zlobin
 - My Experiments with Truth: An Autobiography of Mahatma Gandhi
 - The Most Basic Japanese - All You Need to Know to Get By by James McGlasson
-- Chaos Monkeys: Obscene Fortune and Random Failure in Silicon Valley by Antonio Garcia Martinez

 ## Archive